Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####reload()

-[<span class="ret obj"></span>](intro#types)&nbsp; Returns Object reference of itself after it respawns itself.
+[<span class="ret obj"></span>](intro#types)&nbsp;Returns Object reference of itself after it respawns itself.
 This function causes the Object to be deleted and respawned instantly to refresh it, so its old Object reference will no longer be valid.

 Most often this is used after using [setCustomObject(...)](#setcustomobject) to modify a custom object.